-- The evaluation process takes after the March 31st deadline, when all applications have been received. • - Each applicant is scored based on prerequisite course grades, other degree requirement course gradesespecially math and sciences, career essay, overall GPA(s), observation feedback, health-care related experience, or customer service or related experience(s), and recommendations. - The top 24 applicants with the highest point totals will be selected for an interview. - Applicants who are qualified for the interview stage will be notified via email letter in mid-late April. • - During the interview stage, applicants are assessed on quality of responses, communication and interpersonal skills and foundational prerequisite knowledge. - Acceptance is offered to the most highly qualified applicants and is limited to 12 students. - All applicants will be notified via email letter by May 15 indicating acceptance or not. • - 3 applicants will be placed on a wait-list and may be offered a position should a vacancy occur on the original roster.
-Seats may be offered up through the first of the fall semester in mid-late August. - The program reserves the right to re-evaluate and potentially rescind an offer of admission should • adverse conditions involving the student's academic, clinical, and/or professional performance develop between the time of notification and the start of the program.
+- The evaluation process takes after the March 31st deadline, when all applications have been received. - Each applicant is scored based on Radiography program scores, other degree requirement course gradesespecially math and sciences, completeness of career essay, overall GPA(s), observation feedback, healthcare related experience, or customer service or related experience(s), and recommendations. - Acceptance is offered to the most highly qualified applicants and is limited to 12 students. - All applicants will be notified via email letter by May 15 indicating acceptance or not. - 2 applicants will be placed on a wait-list and may be offered a position should a vacancy occur on the original roster.
+Seats may be offered up through the first of the fall semester in mid-late August. - The program reserves the right to re-evaluate and potentially rescind an offer of admission should adverse conditions involving the student's academic, clinical, and/or professional performance develop between the time of notification and the start of the program.